 Final Thoughts

-If you’ve been on the fence, now’s the time to ask questions and explore your options.
-The sunshine’s not going anywhere—and neither are the savings.
+If you’ve been on fence, now’s time to ask questions and explore options.
+Sunshine isn’t going anywhere—and savings aren’t either.